 Can I get a fee waiver or pay less if my income is low?

 If your income is low and you apply now, you may qualify for a full or partial fee waiver.
-But starting October 2, 2020, most people will have to pay the full (and more expensive) citizenship application fee.
+If the USCIS wins the case in federal court, most people will not qualify for a fee waiver.